-We are generating next-generation optimized promoter elements through directed evolution.
-Currently-available promoters may lack sufficient strength of expression and selectivity for clinical benefit of AAV gene therapies.
+Currently available promoters may lack sufficient strength of expression and selectivity for clinical benefit of AAV gene therapies.
 In addition, for some AAV gene therapy products a smaller promoter region may be essential for the gene payload to fit in the AAV.
 Therefore, we believe there is a need for better promoters for many AAV products to enable or enhance their therapeutic benefit.
 We generate Target Promoter Profiles for any given product and disease target.
 This promoter profile includes target cell specificity and strength in order to maximize safety and/or efficacy, as well as any necessary size constraints.
-Under a Sponsored Research Agreement with UC Regents, we are working with our co-founder Dr. Schaffer to create customized and proprietary promoters for use in our products.
-Libraries of novel and diverse synthetic promoters have been engineered, currently comprising approximately five million unique sequences, and promoter selections will be applied to identify the best promoters within the libraries for any Target Promoter Profile.
+Under one of our sponsored research agreements with U.C.
+Berkeley, we are working with our co-founder Dr. Schaffer to create customized and proprietary promoters for use in our pipeline products.
+Our libraries of novel and diverse synthetic promoters have been engineered and currently comprise approximately ten million unique sequences.
+Our discovery platform identifies the best promoters within the libraries for a specific Target Promoter Profile.